nikgaevoy/TRD/README.md

 	lualatex --shell-escape main

 Note that several runs are required for the correct number of pages and the counter in the header.
+Also, you can simply call ```make```.